sienar-cms/sienar/docs/guides/plugin-providers/adding-css.md

 ## Examples

 In each of our examples, we will add a single style to the `IStyleProvider`.
-Remember that you can chain `Add()` calls together because `IStyleProvider` exposes a fluent API.

 It is also worth noting that `StyleResource` has an implicit cast operator from `string`, so if you call `Add()` with a `string` representing the URL of a stylesheet, it will implicitly convert that string to a `StyleResource` with its `Href` property set to the value of the string.
 This simplifies adding simple stylesheets that don't require extra options such as `StyleResource.CrossOriginMode`.